 The Best Humulene Rich Strains

-If you are a medical marijuana patient suffering from inflammation, you may want to try the effects of humulene for yourself.
+If you are a medical marijuana patient suffering from inflammation, you may want to try the humulene effects for yourself.

-This popular strain has some of the highest humulene levels around at approximately 2.45%.
-In addition to its fantastic terpene profile, Girl Scout Cookies contains an average 17% THC and trace levels of CBD.
+- Girl Scout Cookies: This popular strain has some of the highest humulene levels around at approximately 2.45%.
+In addition to its fantastic terpene profile, Girl Scout Cookies contains an average of 17% THC and trace levels of CBD.

-As the name suggests, Thin Mint GSC is a close relation of Girl Scout Cookies.
+- Thin Mint Girl Scout Cookies: As the name suggests, Thin Mint GSC is closely related to Girl Scout Cookies.
 However, it is a slightly more balanced hybrid with a 50/50 indica to sativa breakdown.
-It contains around 2.35% humulene and an average 20% THC.
+It contains around 2.35% humulene and an average of 20% THC.

-Sour Diesel is the most sativa-leaning strain on our list at 90%.
+- Sour Diesel: Sour Diesel is the most sativa-leaning strain on our list at 90%.
 It contains approximately 1% humulene and a hefty dose of THC, often exceeding 20%.
-Its CBD content is unknown but is likely to be negligible.
+Its CBD content is unknown but is likely negligible.

-If you prefer a strain that tastes a little sweeter, Candyland could be the one for you.
+- Candyland: If you prefer a strain that tastes a little sweeter, Candyland is a viable option.
 It is 70% sativa-dominant and contains around 0.75% humulene.
-The strain’s THC levels average at a moderate 14%, so it shouldn’t be too overwhelming for novice cannabis users.
+The strain’s THC levels average at a moderate 14%, so novice cannabis users may find it useful.
 Its CBD content is typically less than 1%.

-Our final humulene rich strain is Sherbet, another good option for fans of sweet-tasting weed.
+- Sherbet: Our final humulene rich strain is Sherbet, another good option for fans of sweet-tasting cannabis.
 It clocks in at around 0.48% humulene, 20% THC, and 1% CBD.